 Program startup can involve a considerable amount of effort.
-There are several facets of loan program set up that need to be established before the program can begin operations, including:
+Several decisions related to loan program set up would need to be made before the program could begin operations, including:

-- 1. Establishing the selected financing option, fund accounts and cash flow - 2.
-Clarifying legislative intent and developing supporting program policy - 3.
-Developing all relevant correspondence, contracts/promissory notes, terms and conditions, applications, websites, deferral/forbearance request forms etc.

-- 4. Programming automated application, award/payment tracking, and web based data base - 5.
-Creating or adapting contracts for all relevant third party servicers - 6.
-Promoting program to students, campuses and other related stakeholders - 7.
-Drafting Washington Administrative Code as necessary to support program policy - 8.
-Refining internal origination, tracking and follow-up procedures
+- 1. Establishing the selected financing option, fund accounts and cash flow. - 2.
+Clarifying legislative intent and developing supporting program policy. - 3.
+Developing all relevant correspondence, contracts/promissory notes, terms and conditions, applications, websites, deferral/forbearance request forms etc. - 4.
+Programming automated application, award/payment tracking, and a web-based data base. - 5.
+Creating or adapting contracts for all relevant third party servicers. - 6.
+Promoting the program to students, campuses and other related stakeholders. - 7.
+Drafting Washington Administrative Code as necessary to support program policy. - 8.
+Refining internal origination, tracking and follow-up procedures.

-There are several variables that once established will determine the resources necessary to set up and operate an ongoing loan program.
+Once the program is established, several variables will determine the resources necessary to set up and operate an ongoing loan program.